fendit/MP/UKCOVID-19 Dashboard/ReadMe.md

 1. https://shiny.rstudio.com/gallery/ (Shiny: an excellent overview for beginners to explore the unlimited potentials of creating website for data visualisation and interaction)
 1. https://rstudio.github.io/leaflet/ (Leaflet: an breath-taking R package for showing geospatial data which is one of the most popular open-source JavaScript libraries for interactive maps.
 It's straightforward and user-friendly.
 Definitely recommend)
 1. https://leaflet-extras.github.io/leaflet-providers/preview/ (leaflet. extras: 164 layers for the map.
 Which one is your favourite?)
 1. https://plotly.com/r/ (Plotly: a R package for creating interactive plots.
-Never bored with it since there are unlimited ways of showing the same set of the data; the sky is the limit)
+Never bored with it since there are unlimited ways of showing the same set of the data; the sky is the limit, though)
 1. Data sources are [Public Health England](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public), [NHS England](https://www.england.nhs.uk/statistics/statistical-work-areas/covid-19-daily-deaths/), [HSC Public Health Agency](https://www.publichealth.hscni.net), [Scottish Government](https://www.gov.scot/coronavirus-covid-19/) and [Public Health Wales](https://covid19-phwstatement.nhs.wales)